O N L I N E C O U R S E

 You want your daughters learning experience to be fun and informative, and you want to experience it together

-Over 9 modules we'll work through
+Over 4 weeks we’ll work through

 Setting your daughter up to have body confidence, through reflecting on our thoughts toward our own cycle